Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 This design lowers the barrier to entry and encourages broad adoption while avoiding the single points of failure and high coordination costs associated with centralized solutions.
 These properties make the vouching mechanism particularly suitable for service providers, enterprises, and end users who need robust Caller-ID validation today, using only existing telephone infrastructure.

+# Design Principles

+CIDVV is designed to operate under the assumption that intermediate networks may normalize, truncate, or otherwise modify signaling information.
+The protocol therefore encodes all required signaling in a numeric Calling Party Number that can survive traversal of mixed SIP and SS7/TDM networks.

+CIDVV does not require successful call completion.
+It relies only on the ability of signaling indicators and failure responses to traverse the network path.

 # Protocol Overview

 CIDVV uses special Caller-ID prefixes to signal protocol operations: